GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/attachments/chat-message-file-attachment-list-view.item-view.md

 ### `fileNameAndSizeStack`

-Stack containing file name and and the size of the file.
+Stack containing file name and the size of the file.

 ``` swift
 open private(set) lazy var fileNameAndSizeStack: ContainerStackView = ContainerStackView()